-Data breaches can expose information ranging from the mundane, such as a public email address, to the worst imaginable, such as banking information.
+Data breaches can expose information ranging from the mundane (such as a public email address) to the worst imaginable (such as banking information and Social Security numbers).
 While data breaches may feel like a new worry, they’ve been around for years.
-And while big names such as Facebook, Capital One, and Equifax are top of mind now, there are plenty of other well-known brands who’ve been hit since the early 2000s.
+And while big names like T-Mobile and Twitter are top of mind now, there are plenty of other well-known brands that have been hit since the early 2000s.

-This infographic shows the worst data breaches of all time, going back to 2008 and affecting a total of more than 6.5 billion people.
-Even the smallest data breach on our list affected 100 million people.
-Many people are worried about the safety of their personal information, leading to a proliferation of sites to check if your email and password — or worse —can be found on the web.
+This infographic shows the worst data breaches of all time, going back to 2013 and affecting a total of more than 11 billion people.
+Even the smallest data breach on our list affected 412 million people.
+Many people are worried about the safety of their personal information, leading to the proliferation of sites to check if your email and password — or worse — are out there on the web.

-Due to the increase in threats to cybersecurity and the propensity for damage, companies are now hiring professionals to keep their customer data safe.
-The U.S. Bureau of Labor Statistics projects that employment of information security analysts will grow 32% from 2018 to 2028, much faster than the average for all occupations.
+Because of the increase in threats to cybersecurity and the propensity for damage, companies are now hiring to keep their customer data safe.
+The U.S. Bureau of Labor Statistics projects that employment of information security analysts will grow 35% from 2021 to 2031, much faster than the average for all occupations.

 Earn a Cybersecurity Degree With Purdue Global

-These are the biggest data breaches of all time, based on the number of people affected and propensity for damage.
+These are the biggest data breaches of all time, based on the number of records breached and propensity for damage.